brunocurjuric/textbook-solutions/Introduction_to_Modern_Astrophysics/README.md

 ---

-Problems can be found at the end of each chapter, right after suggested reading and right before the next chapter
-(**488 problems and 28 computer problems altogether**).
+Problems and computer problems can be found at the end of each chapter, right after suggested reading and right before the next chapter (488 problems and 28 computer problems altogether).